Updated: Oct 24, 2021

 In the aquarium

-Pea Puffers are by far the most commonly kept species of pufferfish, owing to their full-grown size of just 2.5cm (0.98 inches).
+Pea Puffers are by far the most commonly kept species of pufferfish, owing to their average full-grown size of just 2.5cm (0.98 inches).
 Pea Puffers are very popular and demand for them has only continued to grow.
-Imports of wild-caught pea puffers are very common, but they are frequently bred in both home aquaria and commercial breeding facilities, which is reassuring considering that their wild numbers are in decline.
+Imports of wild-caught pea puffers are very common, but they are frequently bred in both home aquariums and commercial breeding facilities, which is reassuring considering that their wild numbers are in decline.

+Pea Puffers best thrive in heavily planted tanks that offer the fish plenty of areas to hide, with lots of visual barriers to break up large and open spaces.
+Pea Puffers are prey animals and they do not enjoy feeling too exposed.
 A dense and busy scape helps this species feel safe and secure, knowing that they can take cover quickly if they need to which will encourage them to be more active throughout the aquarium.
 More on this below.

 A huge variety of different aquascaping styles can be used in a tank for Pea Puffers, with almost endless possibilities.
 Driftwood, red-moor, mopani wood, rounded boulders, Dragon Stone and Lava Rock are just a few examples of hardscape materials that can be used in your Pea Puffer aquarium.
 Java Ferns offer lots of bushy coverage and can be attached to your hardscape, along with other epiphytes, at various heights within the aquarium to break up open spaces.
 Back ground plants such as Amazon Swords and stem plants, such as Limnophila sessiliflora, can be used to fill the rear of the aquarium and provide the fish with areas of dense overhead coverage, as well as concealing equipment such as heaters and filters from view.